tryingsomestuff/Minic/README.md

 To use EGT just specify syzygyPath in the configuration file or in the command line.

 ## How to run
-add the command line option "-xboard" to go to xboard/winboard mode.
+add the command line option "-xboard" to go to xboard/winboard mode or -uci for UCI.

 Other available options are :
 * -perft_test : run the inner perft test